County projects

 Aylmer

-The Alymer Community Impact Advisory Committee has been instrumental in recognizing and addressing the community’s most pressing needs.
-The Advisory Committee is made up of individuals representing local organizations, community services, law enforcement, education, government, business, and those with lived experience.
-This collective expertise ensures a well-rounded approach to identifying and addressing the community’s needs, fostering collaboration and meaningful impact that aligns with and responds to specific needs in the Aylmer Community.
+The Community Impact Advisory Committee Aylmer has been instrumental in recognizing and addressing the community’s most pressing needs.
+The Advisory Committee is composed of a diverse group of individuals representing local organizations, community services, law enforcement, education, government, business, and those with lived experience.
+This collective expertise ensures a well-rounded approach to identifying and addressing the community’s needs, fostering collaboration and meaningful impact that aligns with and responds to the unique needs of the Aylmer Community.

 Through collaborative discussions, the Aylmer committee identified two key priorities for the community: access to essential youth services and food security.
-As the initiative moves forward, efforts will focus on exploring innovative and practical solutions to address these critical areas while fostering a spirit of collaboration and compassion.
-While remaining deeply connected to the unique needs of the community, the project is guided by United Way’s mission to improve lives and build community through collective action, and the vision of creating a place where everyone matters.
+As the initiative moves forward, efforts will continue to focus on exploring innovative and practical solutions to address these critical areas while fostering a spirit of collaboration and compassion.
+By remaining deeply connected to the unique needs of the community, the project is guided by the mission to improve lives and build community through collective action, and the vision of creating a place where everyone matters.

 Impact Advisory Committee Members: